MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Inputs.md

 The `DateTimeInput` action inherits all of the properties defined in [InputDialog](#inputdialog) and defines these three additional properties:

 1. `DefaultLocale`: Sets the default locale for input processing that will be used unless one is passed by the caller.
 Supported locales are Spanish, Dutch, English, French, German, Japanese, Portuguese, Chinese.
-2. `OutputFormat`: The default output for `DateTimeInput` is an array of `DateTimeResolutions`, this property is an expression which is evaluated to determine the output of the dialog.
+2. `OutputFormat`: The default output for `DateTimeInput` is an array of `DateTimeResolutions`, this property allows you to define an adaptive expression.
+Whatever value it returns become the final value for the dialog's `property` property, whether or not it evaluates to a date-time or not.
-3. `callerPath`: Initializes a new instance of the System.Runtime.CompilerServices.CallerFilePathAttribute

-> [!IMPORTANT]
->
-> * Please verify the descriptions in the list of properties above.
-> * No idea what to put for `callerPath`.

 #### DateTimeInput example